-Stephen Clement— As the founder of Rockland Recovery Homes, my passion to see this succeed, is driving this forward.
+Stephen Clement— As the co-founder of Rockland Recovery Homes, my passion to see this succeed is driving this forward.
 I experienced my son’s relapse multiple times due to the fact he did not have a safe supportive environment to share with friends in recovery.
 He would leave rehab programs or prison and go back on the street with “friends” that were still using drugs.
 I have studied many articles about recovery homes over the past year.
-Our operation, standards, ethics and policies have been based on those of other successful organizations and the National Association of Recovery Residences.
+Our operation, standards, ethics and policies have been based on those of other successful organizations and the National Affiliation of Recovery Residences.
 Our goal is to improve the success rate of recovery.

 Ruth has more than twenty years’ experience in the field of substance use disorders.
 She has trained on all issues of addiction both locally and statewide.
 She was appointed by the Commissioner of NYS Office of Alcoholism and Substance Abuse Services (OASAS) to serve on the Community Advisory Board for both Blaisdell and Richard C. Ward Addiction Treatment Centers.
 Ruth is a member of the steering committee of Rockland County Family Treatment Court.
 Ruth is the President of the Board of Directors of Open Arms.
 Open Arms is a men’s and women’s halfway house in Haverstraw NY.
 Ruth is the President of Council on Addictions of NYS.
 She is a member of Friends of Recovery/Rockland.